 In addition to forfeited bond monies, for each ton of coal or mineral mined there is a severance tax collected and deposited into DMRM's accounts to supplement the per-acre bond amount.
 This money is used when the cost to reclaim exceeds the amount of monies forfeited for a particular operation.

-Bond rates for the coal regulatory program are $2,500/acre for those permits eligible for and electing to participate in the bond pool in addition to a per ton severance tax, full cost bond for those permits not eligible to participate in the bond pool or opting to provide full cost based on an engineer's estimate of the cost of reclamation.
+Bond rates for the coal regulatory program are $2,500/acre for those permits eligible for and electing to participate in the bond pool in addition to a per ton severance tax or full cost bond for those permits not eligible to participate in the bond pool or who opt to provide full cost based on an engineer's estimate of the cost of reclamation.

 With the completion of the projects in 2010, the division achieved reclamation of all historical coal forfeiture sites.
 Approximately six (6) non-coal or industrial minerals forfeitures remain to be completed after 2012 with another seven (7) pending.

 Coal Bond Forfeiture Reclamation